LiamHz/AutoPy/README.md

 A collection of python scripts that automate various tasks

 ### TPL-AutoRenewal
-Renews checkouts due today or tomorrow from the Toronto Public Library
+Renew checkouts from the Toronto Public Library that are due today, tomorrow, or overdue.
+If an item could not be renewed, notify the user via email

 ### SheetDownloader
 Download piano sheets from the first Musescore result